-Due to the uncertainty regarding the transit flows, ERO is not introducing the regulatory regime of a single revenue cap; in the case of a low volume of transit flows, such regime might cause national customers to bear a disproportionately large share of the total costs of the transmission network.
-ERO thus keeps in place the dual regime of regulation through revenue cap for intra-system customers and price cap for cross-system customers.
+This NC TAR consultation works only with a one-year period of 2025, in particular because of the existing uncertainty concerning the future transit flows across the Czech Republic.
+This is also the reason why ERO is not introducing the regulatory regime of a single revenue cap; in the case of a low volume of transit flows, such regime might cause national customers to bear a disproportionately large share of the total costs of the transmission network.
+ERO proposes to keep in place the dual regime of regulation through revenue cap for intra-system customers and price cap for cross-system customers.
 However, compared with the preceding period, the importance of the revenue cap regime vis-à-vis the price cap regime (measured by the ratio of the forecasted capacities and regulated revenue) has been boosted because of the changed situation.